‘If You Build It, They Will Come’ Ecclesiology Part 1 (Building your business)

 I liked to contact retirement communities and be a lunchtime guest speaker explaining the differences between corporate and municipal bonds, mutual funds, and individual securities.

 The personal interaction was key — those who had a need had a chance to get to know me and learn to trust me, as I got to know them and help in any way I could.

 So be a contrarian thinker.
 Go where others are not.
 Get out and get to know people so they in turn will come to know and trust you too.
-That’s how you get business; you network to increase your net worth.
+That’s how you get started in voiceover.
+You network to increase your net worth.
 And that’s the only way you’re going to #BeHeard.

 Next week we’ll discuss building your business infrastructure.
 Until then, #VOnow.